Generic Name: bortezomib (bor-TEZ-oh-mib)

 - Women who may become pregnant should avoid becoming pregnant while being treated with Velcade.
 Be sure to use effective birth control while using Velcade.
 If you have questions about effective birth control, talk with your doctor.

-- Lab tests, including complete blood cell counts, may be performed while you use Velcade.
+- Lab tests may be performed while you use Velcade.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Velcade may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Velcade while you are pregnant.
 It is not known if Velcade is found in breast milk.
 Do not breast-feed while using Velcade.